MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-elementallocatedfrompool.md

 ---
-Description: 'Associates an instance of an allocated resource with the resource pool from which it was allocated.' ms.assetid: 'BA3168C7-E4F1-414B-827B-1A811069F223'
+Description: Associates an instance of an allocated resource with the resource pool from which it was allocated. ms.assetid: BA3168C7-E4F1-414B-827B-1A811069F223
-title: 'Msvm\_ElementAllocatedFromPool class'
+title: Msvm\_ElementAllocatedFromPool class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_ElementAllocatedFromPool class